SANJU-KR/PRODIGY_INFOTECH_DS_TASK_4/README.md

 - Integrate advanced NLP techniques like VADER or transformer-based models (BERT).
 - Deploy as a web app using Streamlit or Flask.

-## 📫 Contact

-For any inquiries or suggestions, feel free to reach out.